pt-walk-of-fame/wip/README.md

 **Thank you so much to everyone who nominated someone!
 I'm so happy to say that I will be keeping the PTWOF going and will be adding more people who get nominated when I can.
 If you want to be removed from your category at any point, let me know!**

-**Updates are very slow right now as I've gotten very busy. :) LAST UPDATE: July 20th, 2026**
+**Updates are very slow right now as I've gotten very busy. :) LAST UPDATE: July 20th, 2026 @ 8:38PM PST**

 **To request to remove someone problematic, please refer to the ATABOOK as it makes it easier to organize things and ensures it won't not send and I won't skim past it!!
 Thank you :D Messages on the ATA are sent to review so I can look at them privately, they won't be posted when you send and I won't approve them!!
 The person is 100% more likely to be removed if proof is provided.** **https://ptwalkoffamee.atabook.org/**